shuuchen/swift_youtube_player/README.md

 * iOS 8.0+

 ## License
-swift_youtube_player is released under the MIT license.
+swift_video_player is released under the MIT license.
 See LICENSE for details.